JeremS/cljss-core/README.md

 writing this code with Ligh Table !

 ## Todo
+ - Make dinstinction between inline css and css comments in order to suppress comments with compressed style.
  - css function (url...)
  - ClojureScript version ?
  - Parser of selectors in order to use combinators with infix notation.